Friday, June 2, 2017

 "Better take an umbrella," I said.

-He agreed and stuffed a small fold-up umbrella in his briefcase.
+He agreed and stuffed a small fold-up umbrella into his briefcase.

 There was no rain.
 Later that afternoon, when I picked him up at the train station, the sky was cloudless and blue, and the temperature had risen to 80 degrees.